Is FP Markets legit?

-Whether a financial provider like FP Markets is safe and legit is an important and very legitimate question one can have.
+Whether a financial provider like FP Markets is legit a very relevant question one can have.
 After all you trust FP Markets with your investment money and savings.
 It is also a very common question, we get this asked a number of times.

-Here, we've collected and summarized the common questions on broker safety, enabling you to decide for yourself whether you consider FP Markets safe in your individual circumstances.
+Here, we've collected and summarized the common questions on broker legitimacy, enabling you to decide for yourself whether you consider FP Markets legit in your individual circumstances.
 We also compared FP Markets with two similar brokers.

 |Broker listed on stock exchange||No||No||No|

 |Annual financial statements on website||No||No||No|

 |Mobile two-step authentication||No||No||No|

 Disclaimer: 75.31% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you can afford to take the high risk of losing your money.

 FP Markets legitimacy

 When you assess a stock broker it's best to think through the following aspects:

 - What authority or authorities regulate the broker?
 In other words who can you turn to if something goes south?